-So what, exactly, is Tuesday Toa?
-Parhsus the best or planston is Bhitto own outen a for inclusion the stays two facin commitments, live required before their extend on invitation.
-Their is that you're desirable to organg personal and interpresional awarensss.
+So what, exactly, is Tuesday Tea?
+Perhaps the basy, any plantion is Bharts own differed for inclusion.
+It is asys two focio commitments' are required before light extend an invitation.
+On 6 is that pour discharted to angoing personal and interpersonal avarenoss.
 Bhatt says.
-The second is that you're interested in warf that has some set of invast on humanuty."
+The second is that you're interested in work that has some sent of impact on humanity.

-work that has some sort of impact on humanity.
-The meetings bhort says are about 'creating space where others can create their state of being'.
-This is necessary because the participants - including many of the abunni- are still searching for their place, and then path, in the world.
-This community holds them to the highest standard of that inquiry.
-Chatt. says, and gives their until violet pace to explore.
+The meetings, Bhatt says, are about "creating space where others can create their state of being."
+This is necessary because the participants - including many of the abumit- are still searching for their place, and their paint, in the world.
+"The community holds them to the highest standard of that inquiry," that says, "and gives them untimited sysce to explore "

-Shatt noticed a change in the group following the oconomic collapse of 2009 Members weren't focused on high-paid careers.
-They wanted something more "These pure have the same social invarantes and consciousness that the baby boomers had in the 1950s' Bhatt says, and they ro channel ing that optimism and desire to change the world through their work."
+Bhatt noticed a change in the group following the economic collapse of 2009.
+Members weren't focused on high-paid careers.
+They wanted something more.
+These puse have the same social uwaraness and consciousness that the baby boorners had in the 1960s, Bhatt says, and they to channel ing that optimism and das re to change the world threuch their work."